 Linear accelerator for cancer treatment is a good choice for those who prefer a pain-free and safe treatment option.
 The built-in safety feature in the linear accelerator radiation therapy is to ensure that the dose delivered does not exceed the dose prescribed, and the entire treatment process is constantly monitored by a certified and experienced medical physicist.

 Choosing linear accelerator for cancer treatment is a smart and effective decision a cancer patient could make.
-Today, it is one of most widely used cancer treatment modalities in many parts of the world, and is available at Sunway Medical Centre.
+Today, it is one of the most widely used cancer treatment modalities in many parts of the world, and is available at Sunway Medical Centre.

 Visit our Sunway Cancer Centre website